vzurauskas/nereides-javax/README.md

     "application/json"
 );
 ```
-Or insert it in some JSON datastore:
+...or insert it in some JSON datastore:
 ```java
 accounts.insert(new BankAccount(iban, nickname));
 ```

-Or compose it within a larger JSON:
+...or compose it within a larger JSON:
 ```java
 Json accounts = new MutableJson()
     .with("name", "John")